sjdfani/heart-disease/README.md

-# Heart disease prediction
+# Heart disease

-This project predict you have heart disease or not with your information.
+Heart disease a project to predict with your information for recognize do you have heart disease or not?!!

 ## Usage